What is a Credit Union?

 You own your credit union.
 Credit unions are member-owned not-for-profit financial cooperatives dedicated to improving members' lives

 Credit unions usually offer better rates.
 Credit unions price loans, pay interest on funds you've deposited, and charge nominal fees to provide you with high-quality, low-cost services.
 Banks generally price products and services to make a profit.

 Credit unions are the only democratically controlled financial institutions in the United States.
 You and other members elect an unpaid volunteer board of directors to oversee the credit union.

 You earn more on your savings—in some cases up to one percentage point or more—at the credit union

 Like other financial institutions, credit unions are closely regulated and must operate in a very prudent and conservative manner.
 The National Credit Union Share Insurance Fund, administered by the National Credit Union Administration, an agency of the Federal Government, insures deposits of credit union members at federal and state-chartered credit unions nationwide.
-Deposits are insured up to $250,000 on savings and separately up to $250,000 on IRA accounts.
+Deposits are insured up to $250,000 on savings and separately to at least $250,000 on IRA accounts.